 Treatment of bites and stings depends on your symptoms and whether or not you are allergic.
 Treatment may take place at home, in a doctor’s office, outpatient emergency care clinic, or a hospital’s ER department.

 You should get emergency care for wounds that may require stitches.
-If you are allergic to stings, administer your epinephrine auto-injector (if you have one) and call 9-1-1.
+If you are allergic to stings, administer your epinephrine auto-injector (i)f you have one and call 9-1-1.
+Dignity Health provides emergency services for a wide range of minor injuries and illness, including those caused by insect bites and bee stings in Arizona.